There are five registered practice nurses working in the surgery.

 All the registered nurses have individual areas of expertise.

-All of them help run appointments for both general nursing services and for specialised clinics.
+All nurses help run appointments for both general nursing services and for specialised clinics.
 Appointments are made via the receptionists.

 Patients can make an appointment with the nurse without seeing their doctor for minor injuries, general or holiday immunisation or vaccination advice and for ear-syringing.

 However, patients must see their doctor first before blood tests or special tests or investigations can be arranged.
-Patients may be asked by their doctor, or invited by letter, to attend special clinics run by the Practice nurses that monitor chronic conditions such as Heart disease, Asthma, Diabetes and Hypertension - or for monitoring medication such as Contraception or Hormonal Replacement therapy.
+Patients may be asked by their doctor, or invited by letter, to attend special clinics run by the Practice nurses that monitor chronic conditions such as Heart disease, Asthma, Diabetes and Hypertension - or for monitoring medication such as Contraception or Hormonal Replacement therapy or support screening services such as cytology.

 Helen Cruickshanks works alongside our GPs offering a minor illness clinic for advice and treatment of fever, urinary tract infections, sickness and diarrhoea and other minor ailments.
 She also supports the nursing team in surgery looking after leg ulcer patients.

-Karen Donovan and Esther Edwards our Health Care Assistants, are able to carry out ECG’s, audiograms, new patient checks, blood pressure checks, suture removal and basic dressing.
+Karen Donovan our Health Care Assistant, is able to carry out ECG’s, audiograms, new patient checks, blood pressure checks, suture removal and basic dressing.
 Karen also has a special interest in supporting patients to stop smoking and also offers NHS Health checks to eligible patients.

 At the surgery you can book your child in for immunisations at a time that suits you with a practice nurse, we do not offer set clinics for vaccinations so we can be as flexible as possible.